 We also have fliers available with wireless and wired connectivity information on the outside of our 2e6 office door.
 If you still cannot connect, please contact us for assistance.

 If you need to connect to the computer remotely, a static IP is recommended.
-Please submit this form, or stop by DRL-2E6.

 Department use printers, locations, and configuration instructions for black and white laser printing are available here.
 There are no department-wide color printers for general use.